ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

   puts "dec2 is: #{dec2.inspect}"
   puts "rest is: #{rest.inspect}"

-  # we need the * again so ruby deconstructs the array in different
+  # we need the * (splat operator) again so ruby deconstructs the array in different arguments
-  # if we don't do this, args would be an array assigned to arg1
+  # if we don't do this, args would be an array assigned to arg1 in bar
+  # we'll talk about this with more details on another post
   bar(*args)
 end